Carp Cradle or Unhooking Mat?

 The internal mat can actually be removed – so you can wipe this down ready for your next catch!

-Overall, this is a pretty standard carp cradle that does the job required – and if your after something that isn’t bulky – this has to be considered!
+Overall, this is a pretty standard carp cradle that does the job required.

 That just about rounds up the Best Carp Cradles for today – but we may add to this list in the future!